Blockchains/mStable-tech-challenges/full-stack/README.md

 - Gamification
 - Innovation: Show us what you can really do
   - e.g. gas costs too high on mainnet?
-How about using a Layer 2 solution?
+How about implementing some gas minimisation strategies
   - e.g. have a better idea about how Jimmy can get a fair payment?
 Implement it!

 # Submissions